-Through the contributions of ANT, therefore, I seek to address the concerns in the call for papers to reconsider 'the role of agency, power, persistence and change in the process of institutionalization.'
-Specifically, the paper seeks to address:

-- The historicity of institutions and their change; - Legitimation and de-legitimation; - Institutionalization and de-institutionalization; and - Structure, agency and institutions: overcoming dualism.

-It is in following the actor-networks that we can come to explore how it is that institutionalization is produced, without having to assume from the outset that which we are looking to study (Cooper & Law, 1995), and that we may more clearly see the 'complexity of historical becoming' (Touraine, 1988: 11).
+Through the contributions of actor-network theory (ANT), I seek to address concerns noted by Clegg and Machado da Silva (2009) to reconsider "the role of agency, power, persistence and change in the process of institutionalization".
+Specifically, the paper seeks to address the historicity of institutions and their change, legitimation and de-legitimation, institutionalization and de-institutionalization, and overcoming the dualism of structure and agency.
+It is in following the actor-networks that we can come to explore how it is that institutionalization is produced, without having to assume from the outset that which we are looking to study (COOPER; LAW, 1995), and that we may more clearly see the "complexity of historical becoming" (TOURRAINE, 1988, p.11).